42henry/herb-engine-C3D/README.md

  - collision issues when passing chunk borders
  - rendering issues when some points of a square have negative z values

+Next steps:
+ - from profiling I can see that the fill square function accounts for the most program instructions
+ - cache hits seem good, so the next step would be to come up with a faster fill square algorithm
+ - I have in mind to enfore that a square's coords are provided in a specific order to make
+ - the line calculations quicker/without conditionals... something for the future!

 To compile:
  - linux:
    - gcc -o main.o -lX11 -lm -O3 -march=native ./linux2.c